nickmbrown/aoc22/readme.md

 - My solution to this couldn't be any uglier.
 I mostly fussed around with how you're supposed to point to values within a 2D array.
 There's a lot of repeat code in there that could be refactored, but ¯\_(ツ)_/¯

 ## Day 9
 - I don't think I solved part 1 in the optimal way so I'm struggling with Part 2.
-Gonna leave it for now and then come back to it. -->
+Gonna leave it for now and then come back to it.

+## Day 10
+- So much easier than the last few days. -->